NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 When eye muscles are relaxed and become thinner, the focal length of the eye lens increases.

-The sharp image of the distant object is formed at the retina by adjusting the focal length of eyelens.
+The sharp image of the distant object is formed at the retina by adjusting the focal length of the eyelens.
 This enables us to focus accurately on distant objects.

-Therefore option (a) is correct
+Therefore, option (a) is correct

 Question:14